ShymaaIsmail/alx-system_engineering-devops/0x00-shell_basics/README.md

  4-listmorefiles : Display current directory contents, including hidden files (starting with .).
 Use the long format.

  5-listfilesdigitonly: Display UID for user and group.

+ 6-firstdirectory: Create a script that creates a directory named my_first_directory in the /tmp/ directory.